 Sammy said he loved watching the old Minnesota North Stars and the start of Mike Modano’s career before the team moved to Dallas, while Anthony loved the players and uniforms on the old Quebec Nordiques before they moved to Denver.

-Last summer when the NHL playoffs resumed, Dallas and Colorado met in the Western Conference semifinals, and Anthony and Sammy watched each game of what turned out to be a seven-game series together.
+In the summer of 2020 when the NHL playoffs resumed, Dallas and Colorado met in the Western Conference semifinals, and Anthony and Sammy watched each game of what turned out to be a seven-game series together.

 There was no thought of watching in separate rooms or going over to the homes of different friends to tune in.

-During games 6 and 7, the two huddled up by themselves in the family’s cottage further north in Caseville, which is right on Saginaw Bay/Lake Huron, to watch the games.
+During games six and seven, the two huddled up by themselves in the family’s cottage further north in Caseville, which is right on Saginaw Bay/Lake Huron, to watch the games.

 When Colorado won Game 6 to tie the series at 3-3, Anthony couldn’t resist a celebration.

 “I went outside and celebrated like an idiot,” Anthony said.
 “We had no other family up there.
 It was just Sammy and I watching Game 6.”

 A couple days later, Dallas beat Colorado in overtime in Game 7 in both the most exhilarating of finishes if on the winning side and the most gut-wrenching of defeats on the losing side.